Memory Game for Kids: Match the Cards and Train Your Brain

 What are the benefits of the memory game for kids?

-• Category recognition: animals, fruits, vehicles and space
+• Recognition of 4 visual categories: animals, fruit, vehicles and space

 The memory game is perfect for playing alone or as a family, encouraging healthy competition and shared fun.
 All free, no sign-up, and compatible with any device.
 An educational activity that kids will ask to play again and again.